JcDenis/docker-dotclear/README.md

 Default root path of this image structure is in __/var/www/dotclear__ with sub folders:

- * _app_ : Dotclear software files
+ * _app_ : Dotclear application files
  * _blogs_ : Blogs public directories
  * _cache_ : Dotclear template cache
  * _plugins_ : Third party plugins directory
  * _servers_ : Nginx servers configurations
+ * _themes_ : Dotclear themes directory
  * _var_ : Dotclear var directory

 ### UPGRADE

-To upgrade Dotclear to next version, just pull latest image and restart the docker container (recommanded) or use Dotclear buitin update system.
+To upgrade Dotclear to next version, it is recommanded to pull latest image and restart the docker container or use Dotclear buitin update system but themes wiil not be updated.

-Reminder: a dedicated dashboard is available at http://localhost/admin/upgrade.php

 ### TODO

 * Add better cache management.
 From another container or from Dotclear container.
 * Add mail support.
-* Enhance server and php configuration.
-From x.conf files.

 ### CONTRIBUTING